Obama to unveil economic plan in September speech

 Obama was wrapping up a three-day campaign-style bus tour through the Midwest on Wednesday during which he has sought to convince voters that Republican refusal to compromise was to blame for America's fiscal and economic mess.

-After the Labor Day holiday, the president will also lay out a long-term deficit-reduction package that is based on the $4 trillion "grand bargain" he tried to broker with Boehner to avert default on U.S. debt, administration officials said.
+In his speech after the September 5 Labor Day holiday, Obama also will lay out a long-term deficit reduction package based on the $4 trillion deal he tried to broker with Boehner last month to avert default on U.S. debt obligations, administration officials said.

 That agreement would have imposed roughly $3 trillion in spending cuts -- including curbs on social programs such as Medicare, the health insurance program for the elderly -- and $1 trillion in revenue increases, mostly through tax reform.